systems-development-group/OutpostAnywhere_UserDocs/ODBC_DRIVER.md

 <hr>

-NOTE: if you're going to use this, you should probably download this repo as a .zip file
+NOTE: if you're going to use this, you'll want to download this repo as a .zip file as the script will copy artifacts from [this directory](./bin)

 <hr>